If I paid some sales tax on my purchases, do I get credit against use tax for that amount already paid?

 Use the following instructions when figuring your use tax owed:

-- Total amount of purchases subject to use tax
+- Total amount of purchases (except grocery food) subject to use tax

 - Use tax rate (found here)